 The color gamut of these two TV models is good, so they can show HDR content properly.
 However, neither of these has a great color volume.
 They are rather good at displaying dark colors because they have a high contrast ratio.
 But, they have difficulties with bright blue colors.

 Gradient handling is better on the Sony model.
-It can have issues only with the dark shades of color.
+It can have issues only with dark shades of color.
 Samsung also has a good gradient handling, but the Sony model is slightly better at it.

 Winner: Sony X900H